canonical/craft-actions/charmcraft/setup/README.md

     revision: ''

     # The channel to install the LXD snap from.
-    # If left blank, defaults to the current recommended channel for Charmcraft.
+    # If unset or set to an empty string, defaults to the current recommended channel for Charmcraft.
     lxd-channel: ''
 ```